jnozzi/cocoadev.com/markdown/ObjectiveMethod.md

 I have provided the code for your fancy (this is newer than the code on my site).

-**From General/FDObjectiveMethod.h**
+**From FDObjectiveMethod.h**

 //
-//  General/FDObjectiveMethod.h
+//  FDObjectiveMethod.h
-//  General/FDFoundation
+//  FDFoundation
 //
 //  Created by Rob Rix on Thu Jun 28 2001.
 //  Copyright (c) 2001 Rob Rix.
 All rights reserved.